paymantohidifar/alcoholtaxis/README.md

 <b>Motivation:</b>
 Motivation was to quantify true concentration of ethanol that cells experience in the pond near the mouth of capillary.

-See fem_cap3d.pdf for formulation of fem problem.
+Diffusion of ethanol from a capillary into a pond is modeled using Fick's second law with Neumann boundary condition.
+Finite element method is used for solving the PDE.
+See fem_cap3d.pdf for detailed formulation of the fem problem.

 Required tools and python libraries: